Climate change in Antarctica

 Antarctic surface ice layer temperature trends between 1981 and 2007, based on thermal infrared observations made by a series of NOAA satellite sensors.

 Despite its isolation, Antarctica has experienced warming and ice loss in recent decades, driven by greenhouse gas emissions.
 West Antarctica warmed by over 0.1 °C per decade from the 1950s to the 2000s, and the exposed Antarctic Peninsula has warmed by 3 C-change since the mid-20th century.
 The colder, stabler East Antarctica did not show any warming until the 2000s.
 Around Antarctica, the Southern Ocean has absorbed more oceanic heat than any other ocean, and has seen strong warming at depths below 2000 m.
 Around the West Antarctic, the ocean has warmed by 1 C-change since 1955.

 The warming of the Southern Ocean around Antarctica has caused the weakening or collapse of ice shelves, which float just offshore of glaciers and stabilize them.
 Many coastal glaciers have been losing mass and retreating, causing net ice loss across Antarctica although the East Antarctic ice sheet continues to gain ice inland.
 By 2100, net ice loss from Antarctica is expected to add about 11 cm to global sea level rise.
 Marine ice sheet instability may cause West Antarctica to contribute tens of centimeters more if it is triggered before 2100.
-With higher warming, instability would be much more likely and could double global the 21st-century sea level rise.
+With higher warming, instability would be much more likely and could double the 21st-century global sea level rise.